Local Pub Guide

 (01784) 452922

-Community local situated between Staines and Laleham, a short signposted walk from the Thames Path, with Staines Town FC also nearby.
+Community local situated between Staines and Laleham, a short signposted walk from the Thames Path.
+Closest pub to Wheatsheaf Park, where Brentford U21 teams play.
 Ales sometimes include local micro or West Country guests.
-Good-value, interesting food is served Tuesday to Saturday, with occasional special evenings including fish & chips and tapas.
+Since changing hands food hours have been variable, but baguettes and sandwiches usually available when main menu not.
 The pub is dog friendly with water bowls provided.
 Outside seating is available at the front and back, plus a covered area.

 - Beehive